Lv-Cosmopond/following_smartcar-REG/README.md

 # following_smartcar-REG

-Mainly using Registers instead of  STM32 Library functions to build a KEIL5 project.
+Mainly coding with Registers instead of  STM32 Library functions to build a KEIL5 project.